Yelp/nrtsearch/docs/queries/match.rst

    }

     message FuzzyParams {
-        int32 prefixLength = 1; // Length of common (non-fuzzy) prefix
-        int32 maxExpansions = 2; // The maximum number of terms to match.
+        int32 maxEdits = 1; // The maximum allowed Levenshtein Edit Distance (or number of edits).
+Possible values are 0, 1 and 2.
+Either set this or auto. int32 prefixLength = 2; // Length of common (non-fuzzy) prefix int32 maxExpansions = 3; // The maximum number of terms to match.
-        bool transpositions = 3; // True if transpositions should be treated as a primitive edit operation.
+        bool transpositions = 4; // True if transpositions should be treated as a primitive edit operation.
 If this is false (default), comparisons will implement the classic Levenshtein algorithm.

-        // Fuzziness can be AUTO or based on number of edits.
-AUTO will determine maxEdits based in term length. oneof Fuzziness {
-            int32 maxEdits = 4; // The maximum allowed Levenshtein Edit Distance (or number of edits).
-Possible values are 0, 1 and 2.
         AutoFuzziness auto = 5; // Auto fuzziness which determines the max edits based on the term length.
 AUTO is the preferred setting.
-        }
+Either set this or maxEdits.

         // Optional low and high values for auto fuzziness.
 Defaults to low: 3 and high: 6 if both are unset.
 Valid values are low >= 0 and low < high message AutoFuzziness {